herluf-ba/modl/README.md

 # modl
-Application that is able to display an imported model
+`modl` is able to display 3D models!

 #### TODO
 Make an application that is able to display a 3D model.